PRAkTIKal24/BEAD/anneal_instr.md

 # Hyperparameter Annealing in BEAD

+# Annealing System Instructions

+"""
+This document provides instructions and examples for configuring and extending the flexible hyperparameter annealing system in BEAD.
+It covers DDP-safe usage, available strategies, config options, and extension notes for advanced users.
+"""

 This document explains the new flexible hyperparameter annealing options available in BEAD, with usage instructions, configuration examples, and guidance for adding new strategies.

 ---